THE 2020 NIKON IRIS AWARDS CALL FOR ENTRIES DOCUMENT HAS JUST BEEN RELEASED!

 The Iris Professional Photography Awards are organised by the New Zealand Institute of Professional Photography (NZIPP) and supported by major sponsor NIKON.
-These annual awards, open to all New Zealand and International professional photographers , have been running for 35 years.
+These annual awards, open to all New Zealand and International professional photographers , have been running for more than 35 years.
 The Awards celebrate the innovation and excellence of professional photography today, providing a platform for recognition within the wider photographic community and with the general public.

 Entries in the Iris Awards are judged in an open (public) forum over a three-day period by panels of the respected national and international judges.
 The best images are awarded Gold, Silver and Bronze awards.
 The judging process is an educational, informative and inspirational event with all entrants, professional photographers and the general public are welcomed and encouraged to attend.

 With strong sponsorship support and media interest, the Nikon Iris Awards are an excellent opportunity for professional photographers to engage in professional development through challenging and growing their photographic expertise.
 Success through the Awards also offers the opportunity to promote this as part of their business marketing.

 The NZIPP Honours Team wishes you all the best for another exciting and successful year at the 2019 NZ Iris Professional Photography Awards!